Use of certificates with Entuity

 For Entuity users, the core use cases are:

-- if you are using LDAP over SSL (LDAPs)
+- LDAP over SSL (LDAPs)

-The certificates need to be exported by the LDAP/SSO administrator and copied on to the Entuity server.
+The certificates need to be exported by the LDAP/SSO administrator and copied onto the Entuity server.
 This is a manual process.

 To get certificates into Entuity:

-Use certtool to import your certificates into Entuity, because it will ensure that certificates are imported into both the Entuity trust store and the default JRE trust store.
+Use certtool to import your certificates into Entuity because it will ensure that certificates are imported into both the Entuity trust store and the default JRE trust store.

 To implement LDAPS on Entuity: